 The swimming hole is an important part of both the reality and myth of my childhood.
 From the time I was ten years old, I would rise early on summer mornings, put on my bathing suit and sneakers, make a sandwich and throw it and whatever I was reading in my backpack and peddle over there with my sister Sheila.
 Usually we would be the first people there and even though the water and air were painfully cold, we would usually be seduced by our sole ownership of the river and would dive in.
 Then we would sun ourselves on the small gravelly beach or on the warm smooth surface of the huge rock that drew people there.
 It was so high and slanted and at such a deep point in the river that you could run and dive off it, if you had the courage (Sheila did; I didn’t).
 Here we swam and lounged and read the day away, returning home only when hunger called us.

 Of course, I now look back on these halcyon days with the longing of the perennially sleep-deprived and busy.
 In fact there were long afternoons when I was bored.
-And as I got older and hit puberty, I wished it was a swimming pool with boys around the edge to see me in my bikini.
-But even so, I always returned, always swam in the water and loved the way it made my hair feel cool and silky on my back.
+And as I got older and hit puberty, I wished it was a swimming pool with boys around the edge to see me in my bikini or wearing something similar to these One Piece Cheeky Bathing Suits that were part of the rage back then!
+I always returned, always swam in the water, and loved the way it made my hair feel cool and silky on my back.

 I’ve mentioned elsewhere that there are two kinds of travel with children: the exploration of the new, and the return to familiar places.
 The former is undeniably alluring but there is something really special about the latter, especially when you return year after year and especially when your children embrace the place as fully as you once did.
 I’m well aware that parenting is a crapshoot and that my progeny might not have been enthusiastic about swimming in a frigid river, digging in the mud at its side, collecting rocks, and attempting to catch minnows.
 And yet they are.